-Using a proprietary methodology, ISS ESG assessed the contribution of the NRW.BANK's current products and services portfolio to the Sustainable Development Goals defined by the United Nations (UN SDGs).
-This analysis is limited to evaluation of final product characteristics and does not include practices along the NRW.BANK's operations & processes.
+Using a proprietary methodology, ISS ESG assessed the contribution of NRW.BANK's current products and services portfolio to the Sustainable Development Goals defined by the United Nations (UN SDGs).
+This analysis is limited to the evaluation of final product characteristics and does not include practices along NRW.BANK's production process.